Goodbye, Farewell and Amen: Plot

-The film begins with Hawkeye Pierce being treated at a psychiatric hospital by Sidney Freedman.
-It is revealed he suffered a PTSD-induced nervous breakdown while working in the operating room.
-He tells Freedman about a recent beach outing by a busload of camp staff.
-They picked up some refugees and wounded soldiers on their return home.
+Hawkeye Pierce is being treated at a psychiatric hospital by Sidney Freedman following a PTSD-induced nervous breakdown in the operating room.
+He tells Freedman that when returning home from a beach outing with camp staff, their bus picked up some refugees and wounded soldiers.
 Forced to pull off the road to avoid an enemy patrol, Hawkeye remembers telling a refugee to keep her chicken quiet, causing her to smother it.
-Only to find out later he was tragically misremembering the incident--a lapse that contributes to his breakdown.

-Conditions back at the 4077 are chaotic with the camp now home to large numbers of refugees and prisoners of war.
-A wounded tank driver demolishes the camp latrine and abandons the tank in the camp.
-Charles Winchester leaves camp to perform his ablutions and meets five Chinese soldiers on a motorcycle-sidecar combination eager to surrender.
-The men are revealed to be musicians and Winchester marches them to camp while they play "Oh!
+The 4077th is now home to large numbers of refugees and a prisoner of war cage.
+A wounded tank driver seeking medical aid demolishes the camp latrine and abandons the tank in the camp.
+Charles Winchester meets five Chinese soldiers on a motorcycle-sidecar combination eager to surrender.
+The men are musicians and Winchester marches them to camp while they play "Oh!
 Susanna".
-B.J. eagerly takes possession of the motorcycle while Winchester begins to teach the prisoners classical music.
-Despite a language barrier, the musicians recognize Mozart's name and learn to play Mozart's Clarinet Quintet.
+B.J. takes the motorcycle and Winchester teaches the prisoners classical music.
+Despite a language barrier, the musicians recognize Mozart's name and Winchester teaches them to play Mozart's Clarinet Quintet.

-Margaret Houlihan and Winchester discuss their postwar careers.
-Houlihan is offered an Army administrative post while Winchester is disappointed to find his absence from Boston has left a less talented colleague as the front-runner for a coveted chief surgeon spot.
-Winchester eventually receives a letter confirming his appointment to the position, but becomes angry after learning from Klinger that Margaret had intervened in the selection process by having a relative pull strings.
+Margaret Houlihan is offered an Army administrative post while Winchester is passed over for a coveted chief surgeon spot in a hometown Boston hospital.
+When he receives an update confirming his appointment, he learns from Klinger that Margaret intervened in the selection process through an influential relative.

-Klinger falls in love with a refugee named Soon-Lee Han, who wants to return to the combat zone to find her missing parents.
+Klinger falls in love with refugee Soon-Lee Han, who is searching for her missing parents.
 B.J.
 Hunnicutt receives repatriation orders and prepares to leave once Colonel Potter can get a replacement surgeon.
 The chaos in the camp is intensified by enemy mortar fire on the abandoned tank.
 Father Mulcahy loses his hearing while saving POWs under fire in their holding area.
 He swears B.J. to secrecy about the nature of his injury, afraid the Army will return him home, away from the local orphans he has tended throughout his time in Korea.